Skip to main content

 Senior Policy Analyst, Center for Indian Country Development

-John Morseau is a senior policy analyst for the Federal Reserve’s Center for Indian Country Development, where he conducts research and provides policy insights on tribal taxation, access to capital and credit, and other Indian Country economic development issues.
+John Morseau is a senior policy analyst for the Minneapolis Fed’s Center for Indian Country Development, where he conducts research and provides policy insights on tribal taxation, access to capital and credit, and other Indian Country economic development issues.